Jellybean Pool in Glenbrook: Bushwalking and Swimming

 More swimming:

-Check out our guide on the best Blue Mountains swimming holes for even more picturesque spots to take a dip.
+Read our guide on the best Blue Mountains swimming holes for more greats spots to go for a quick swim.

 More Blue Mountains: